 What is a Cobot?

 A cobot is a robotic arm that can work in close proximity to humans.
 It is designed to be safe by relying on lightweight materials, an inherent limitation of speed and force, or sensors and software.
-This design has the goal to prevent collisions or reducing the impact in the event of a collision.
+This design has the goal to prevent collisions or reduce the impact in the event of a collision.
 Though Cartesian robots and gantry robots are used interchangeably, gantry robots generally have two x-axes while Cartesian robots will have only one each of the two/three axes (according to the configuration).

 What Does Cobot Stand For?

 Cobot stands for Collaborative (Co) Robot (bot), which refers to the safety of the robot.
-It is a robot that is build to collaborate with humans.
+It is a robot that is built to collaborate with humans.

 How to Choose the Right Cobot?

 Choosing the right cobot requires a complete and comprehensive assessment.
 Therefore, here are some quick definitions of the specs to take into consideration to help you pick the right cobot that fits your requirements and needs.